 When I am asked if I am an artist, I feel much like the caterpillar in pupae – not yet winged and flying.
-Yes, an artist at heart I play violin, sing with a Scandinavian vocal ensemble, dabble in design, and painted one kitchen wall the color of California poppies.
+Yes, an artist at heart I play violin, have sung with a Nordic vocal ensemble, dabble in design, and painted one kitchen wall the color of California poppies.
+I have also discovered that I am a conceptual artist.
+I can produce an experience with different disciplines, threading a theme to hold it together along many layers.
+Some examples of work are listed on the Malden Creates website.

 Art sustains me.
 It combines the universal and unique in a chord (accord) so I am reminded that I am human and like you, but I am an individual and special too.